dgageot/fiboid/README.md

 # Why so much hate?

 I wanted to learn more about Docker before I deploy apps with Docker.
-And its fun!
+And it's fun!

 # Build